johann-solo/oliveandmango.github.io/site/content/blog/2018-03-19-weeknight-chili.md

 * 1 tsp dried oregano
 * 1-2 chipotle chili’s in adobo sauce, seeds scraped out for less heat and finely chopped
 * 2 anchovy fillets mashed into a paste
-* &frac12;-&frac34; cup of chili paste or &frac14; cup of chili powder alternatively
+* &frac12;-&frac34; cup of chili paste (recipe below) or &frac14; cup of chili powder alternatively
 * 1 tbsp ground cumin
 * &frac12; cup tomato paste
-* 2 lbs of ground meat of choice (I usually used beef)
+* 2 lbs of ground meat of choice (I usually use beef)
 * 28 oz. an of crushed tomatoes
 * 15 oz. can of red kidney beans drained and rinsed (if organic add the liquids too and do not add broth below)
 * 1 cup of chicken broth or water (skip of adding bean liquid)